HSA-Libraries/Bolt/README.md

 4. TBB (For Multicore path)
 5. APP SDK 2.7 onwards

+Compiled binary windows packages (zip packages) for Bolt may be downloaded from the <a href="http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/bolt-c-template-library/">Bolt landing page</a> hosted on AMD's Developer Central website.

 Examples:
 The simple example below shows how to use Bolt to sort a random array of 8192 integers.